Description:

 Example:

-Let’s build and execute the simpleExpressionDef example.
+Let’s build and execute the “simpleExpressionDef” example.

-• Create a new definition called “simpleExpressionDef”
+- Create a new definition called “simpleExpressionDef”

-• Select the definition and click the “design” button
+- Select the definition and click the “design” button

-• Define a variable/global to store the source value, target value, and the result value
+- Define a variable/global to store the source value, target value, and the result value

-• Click on the button to configure the operator.
+- Click the button to configure the operator.
 A popup window will appear, as shown below.
 Select the data type (number, string, or date).
 Select the operator from the drop-down list.
 The operator list is different for each data type.
 The expression list for the Number data type is below.

-• The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
+- The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
 This is achieved by configuring the step state and percent fields individually, as shown in the images below.
 Configure the “Logging” using the following properties.

-• Render the process instance.
+- Save the process definition, create a new instance, and execute.
+Render the process instance.
 Click on the process step to view its properties.
 The step should evaluate the simple expression and place the result in the variable/global as configured.